 - Match Winner 2-Way – You have to make a prediction of which team will win, but you can’t make a tie prediction.

 - Match Winner 3-Way – The same as Match Winner 2-Way, only that you have the option to bet on a tie too.

 - Match Winner with Spread – Choosing the winner of the game by taking a point spread into account.
 This means that you may still end up a loser if you miss the point spread despite the fact that your team won.

 - Total – This is actually an over/under bet option, where you have to predict if the final score will be over or under a suggested number.

 - Opposing Players – With this type of bet you have to choose two players whose performance will be compared head-to-head, and the goal is to bet on the player that you think will perform better.

 Other forms of gambling are legal in Quebec besides sports betting.
 Therefore, you can participate in land-based casino gambling and provincial lottery games.
-All forms of gambling are regulated with a number of different laws such as the Act respecting the Société des loteries du Québec, the Act respecting lotteries, amusement machines and publicity contests and the Act respecting racing.
+All forms of gambling are regulated by a number of different laws such as the Act respecting the Société des Loteries du Québec, the Act respecting lotteries, amusement machines and publicity contests and the Act respecting racing.

-The people of Quebec can even bet online at off-shore sports betting sites where the options are richer and the odds are more favorable.
-They are not persecuted for betting online, although the recent news from the government are that attempts will be made to block internet access to such websites.
+The people of Quebec can even bet online at off-shore sports betting sites where the options are richer and the odds are more favourable.
+They are not persecuted for betting online, although the recent news from the government is that attempts will be made to block internet access to such websites.

 After Ontario, Quebec has the biggest population of 8 million and a fertility rate higher than any other Canadian province.
 Unlike in the other parts of the country, the English ethnic group is a small minority in Quebec.
 Only 3.3% are English.
 Even the Irish and Italian groups are bigger than the English.
-The majority in Quebec are the Canadian (Canadiens) and make up 60% of the population.
+The majority in Quebec is the Canadian (Canadiens) and makeup 60% of the population.
 With 29% the French are the second largest ethnic group.